mozilla/bedrock/docs/php.rst

    or org-handler.php hacks to fix any breakage
 * Check file extensions for any leftover static types and `rewrite them <https://github.com/jlongster/mozilla.com/blob/master/.htaccess#L582>`_ to be served by Apache

+The final result is the moco codebase which dispatches a lot of URLs to the mofo and thunderbird codebases.